BareetSingh/ProgramsToImproveLogic/README.md

-# ProgramsToImproveLogic in Java
+# Programs to improve logic, in Java

-Programs to improve logic set1, mentioned on Instagram Post In this we are posting all the program which are mentioned on Instagram Posts, on Our [Instgram Page](https://www.instagram.com/coding_master_0001/).
+In this repositiry we are posting all the program which are mentioned on Instagram Posts, on Our [Instgram Page](https://www.instagram.com/coding_master_0001/).

 First Set has following Programs
 ---